-B. Set temporary part of class code
+B. Set temporary part of class code C.NWTMP

 IP1 C: Capability for class code (OB.TEMP)

-IP2 D: C-list index for modified class code
+IP2 D: C-list index for modified class code new class code

 IP3 D: New temporary part (30 bits)

 The temporary part specified by the user is inserted into the class code (lower 30 bits).
 This action may be used to create "classes" of class codes which have the same permanent part and different temporary parts.
 The class code with the new temporary part is returned in the full C-list at the specified location.